ahuacate/radarr/README.md

 ![alt text](https://raw.githubusercontent.com/ahuacate/radarr/master/images/general.png)

 ### 2.07 Custom Formats
+`Custom Formats` are a way to completely automate checks if one or more of your `Custom Formats` might match against the Release or File name.
+A custom format has so called "Format Tags".
+These tags describe how Radarr tries to match a release or file (i.e HEVC, x264, x265, atmos, dolby, dts and much more).

+My Radarr configuration only want 4K movies if they match a referred sequence of ranked audio formats.
+Upgrading stops when at least one `Custom Format` match is above the profile cutoff.

-I only want 4K movies if they match a audio format.
-However, if it can't find a 4K release, it should just go with 1080p.
-This achieved by creating a new 'Profile' called `4K > HD-1080p` with `Custom Formats` audio and video compression tags.
+However, if Radarr can't find a 4K release, then it should search for a 1080p release.
+To achieve this we create a new `Profiles` called `4K > HD-1080p` with a range of media qualities ranked from our preferred `Remux-2160p` to `HDTV-1080p` - a range of 8 media quality settings.
+Then we apply our `Custom Formats` to the `4K > HD-1080p` profile for further matching (i.e HEVC, x264, x265, atmos, dolby, dts and much more).

-First create a set of audio and video compression tags by clicking on the `Custom Formats` tab.
+Before creating the `4K > HD-1080p` profile first create your `Custom Formats` by clicking on the `Custom Formats` tab.

-Here we use `Custom Formats` to search for movies containing our audio requirements
+The following examples of `Custom Formats` search for movies containing audio, compression and dynamic range (SDR or HDR) requirements:
 *  Lossless Object Surround: *Dolby TrueHD Atmos and DTS-X*
 *  Lossless Surround: *Dolby TrueHD, DTS-HD, and DTS-HD MA*
 *  HQ Object Surround: *Dolby Digital Plus with Atmos*